Becoming Logan and Gard

 A wedding and a new settlement

-With this as a backdrop we rejoin our ancestors on the first of August 1775 in Botetourt Virginia (southern Shenandoah valley) where William Logan and Agnes McCown got married[ii].
+On The first of August 1775 in Botetourt Virginia (southern Shenandoah valley) William Logan, son of David and Jane Logan, married Agnes McCown, daughter of Frances and Margaret McCown, uniting these two families.[i]
 For the marriage to proceed William was required to sign a marriage bond (image below).
-In it he stated that he is “held and firmly bound unto our Sovereign Lord King George the Third in the sum of Fifty pounds Current Money of Virginia”.
-It goes on to say, “The condition of the above obligation is such that whereas there is a marriage shortly intended to be had and solemnized between the above bound William Logan & Agnes McCown (could be McCoun) both of this parish.”
+In it he was “held and firmly bound unto our Sovereign Lord King George the Third in the sum of Fifty pounds Current Money of Virginia”.
 This declaration is interesting as we are now 4 months into what is viewed as the start of the Revolutionary War.

-With the legalities out of the way, William and Agnes got married and focused on starting their lives together.
-The direction this took was greatly impacted by the Transylvania Company who purchased all land between the Cumberland and the Kentucky rivers for 10,000 pounds of goods earlier that year.
-In support of that purchase, Daniel Boone led 30 axmen to cut the “Wilderness Road”[iii] which ran from the Cumberland Gap into the interior of Kentucky (at this time part of Virginia).
+The direction of William and Agnes’s life was greatly impacted by the Transylvania Company.
+In 1775, the company purchased all the land between the Cumberland and the Kentucky rivers for 10,000 pounds.
+They then hired Daniel Boone lead an expedition cut the “Wilderness Road” which ran from the Cumberland Gap into the interior of Kentucky (at this time part of Virginia). [ii]

-William’s brother Benjamin Logan followed in the spring of 1775.
-He likely was encouraged by the Virgina government who offered 1400 acres of land to anyone who would go to Kentucky, build a cabin, and raise a crop of corn.[iv]
-With that as motivation, he went westward and “when Logan reached the level lands he stopped and chose a location for settlement”.[v]
-This settlement became St. Asaph and was the 3rd permanent settlement in Kentucky (modern day Stanford).
+William’s brother Benjamin Logan headed west shortly after this expedition, in the spring of 1775.
+He likely was encouraged by the Virgina government who offered 400 acres of land to anyone who would go to Kentucky, build a cabin, and raise a crop of corn.[iii]
+With that as motivation, he went westward and “when Logan reached the level lands he stopped and chose a location for settlement”.
+This settlement became St. Asaph and was the 3rd permanent settlement in Kentucky (modern day Stanford).[iv]

 A new county

-Having declared their independence, the Virginia General Assembly passed an act in December of 1776 forming Kentucky County.[vi]
-Now that it was a county the Kentucky Militia was formed [vii] to protect against the Shawnee who were hired by the British to fight the war for them.
-They were paid by the scalp[viii]
+On the 31st of December 1776, the Virginia General Assembly passed an act forming Kentucky County.[x]
+They also formed the Kentucky Militia.
+The Militia was needed to protect against the Shawnee who were hired by the British to fight the war for them.[xi]

 To support the war effort and to provide protection for his and other families living in St. Asaph Benjamin rallied the other settlers to build a fort.
 The first structure was a 90×150’ log fort with gates at each end.
-It was completed and occupied in February of 1777[ix]
+It was completed and occupied in February of 1777.[xii]

 Logans in the war

-As a backdrop, in the spring of 1777 Kentucky was a dangerous place to live forcing many inhabitants to flee.
-Wanting to shore up the defenses, they had Major George Rogers Clark take charge of the Kentucky Militia who put Benjamin in command of St. Asaph.[xii]
-According to the “Logan’s Fort Foundation”, “Capt.
+In the spring of 1777 Kentucky was a dangerous place to live, and as a result many inhabitants left.
+Wanting to shore up the defenses, they had Major George Rogers Clark take charge of the Kentucky Militia who put Benjamin in command of St. Asaph.[xiv]
+In response, “Capt.
 Ben Logan made great preparation against the Indians.
 He dug a deep ditch from the fort to the Spring and covered it all over so that water could be got in a pinch.”
-It is good that he did prepare, as on May 20th, 1777, the main body of the Shawnees reached the fort while “women were outside the stockade milking.[xiii]” “When the Indians fired from Ambush all those outside the fort fled to the gate.”
-“The women got safely inside; one man was killed, another wounded, and a third, Burr Harrison, was disabled.”[xiv]
-The accounts differ on what happened next, but all tend to agree that Benjamin Logan put himself in harm’s way by running out, dodging bullets and helping Harrison return to the safety of the fort.
-Besieging the fort was not the Shawnee’s goal, therefore, they withdrew, continuing to harass the fort through the rest of the year.
+It is good that he did prepare, as on May 20th, 1777, the main body of the Shawnees reached the fort while “women were outside the stockade milking.[xv]” Seeing danger all fled to the gate.
+Most got back safe, but one man was killed and two injured.[xvi]
+The accounts differ on what happened next, but all agree that Benjamin Logan put himself in harm’s way by running out, dodging bullets and helping Harrison return to the safety of the fort.

 Settling and fighting in Kentucky – 1779

-Prior to William receiving his land grant, he was involved in a campaign with his brother.
+Prior to William receiving his land grant, he was involved in a campaign.
 Colonel Bowman, who had taken over Kentucky Militia, decided to take the initiative against the Shawnee.
-His army marched in three divisions [xix]one led by Captain Benjamin Logan (St. Asaph), one by Captain John Holder (Boonesborough) and finally one by Captain William Harrod.
-Benjamin’s division included 3 Lieutenants (one being his brother John Logan), 4 Ensigns and 91 Sergeants, including William Logan and his brother-in-law, Samuel Brigs who was married to Mary Logan.[xx]
-There were no Privates.
+His army marched in three divisions, one led by Captain Benjamin Logan (St. Asaph), one by Captain John Holder (Boonesborough) and finally one by Captain William Harrod.
+Benjamin’s division included 3 Lieutenants (one being his brother John Logan), 4 Ensigns and 91 Sergeants, including William Logan and his brother-in-law, Samuel Briggs, who was married to Mary Logan. [xx]

 Col. Bowman led his army across the Ohio river and “struck through the country, reaching the Shawanese capital, Chillicothe, during the night, and without the knowledge of the Indians.”[xxi]
-The goal was for the three divisions to attack from three different spots, but someone in Holder’s division got antsy and shot their gun before Logan’s and Harrod’s divisions were in place.
+The goal was for the three divisions to attack from three different spots, but someone in Holder’s division shot their gun before Logan’s and Harrod’s divisions were in place.
 This allowed the Shawnee to fortify, turning the attack into a siege and one that they could not sustain as they were outflanked by the well-fortified Shawnees.
 Bowman ordered a retreat and after burning 20 cabins, cutting all the growing corn and stealing 130 horses, they fled.[xxii]

 The Shawnee pursued them all day as they retreated.
 To provide relief, Benjamin Logan and “a number of men mounted the captured horses, and, when the Indians next appeared, this cavalry charged them, and drove them back, thus ending the pursuit.”[xxiii]